 "Miss Shell?" the old woman repeats, still smiling at the joke.
 "Her isn't here-her went away two hours ago."
 "Went away-went where?" demands her visitor, looking bewildered.

 "Her's gone to join her ma and Miss Ruby, sure," explains Susan, in a tone which denotes that such a question almost merits contempt.
 "Her's main fanciful, is Miss Shell; and this morning she took it into her head all of a hop as her'd go to the moor, and carry along with her the wraps as was wanted.
-So nothing would do but she o'clock, and running errands for books to the town till I'm fair off my legs."
+So nothing would do but she had me up a-helping pack at six o'clock, and running errands for books to the town till I'm fair off my legs."

-"Oh, indeed-gone to the moor, has ten, dear." she?
-Well, I am very glad to hear it," answers Robert Champley, with a strange and unaccountable feeling of chair, and at this juncture gives Shell keen disappointment.
-"Mrs. Wilden, I know, was feeling anxious about her ful goose to come!
-If I ever get back -this house is so lonely."
+"Oh, indeed-gone to the moor, has she?
+Well, I am very glad to hear it," answers Robert Champley, with a strange and unaccountable feeling of keen disappointment, "Mrs. Wilden, I know, was feeling anxious about her -this house is so lonely."

-"No, I shan't be lonely," remarks drag me to a moor again."
-Susan, who, only catching the last word, applies it to herself and her own affairs.
+"No, I shan't be lonely," remarks Susan, who, only catching the last word, applies it to herself and her own affairs.
 "I've got permission from Miss Shell to have up my married niece and her baby to keep me company."

-"A very good arrangement," remarks Robert Champley in a slow thoughtful voice; then he slips a half-crown into Susan's hand, and refuctantly retraces his steps down the weed-grown drive.
+"A very good arrangement," remarks Robert Champley in a slow thoughtful voice; then he slips a half-crown into Susan's hand, and reluctantly retraces his steps down the weed-grown drive.
 "What a will-o'-the-wisp that girl is!" he muses, a little resentfully.
-"She might have told me she was going. and so saved me the trouble of this most unnecessary walk."
+"She might have told me she was going, and so saved me the trouble of this most unnecessary walk."